BhavtoshRath/Reinforcement_Learning/Week1/1-intro.md

 - **Q-Function (Q):** Estimates the expected cumulative reward for taking a specific action in a specific state.
 - **Exploration vs. Exploitation:** The agent must balance exploring new actions to discover their effects and exploiting known actions that yield high rewards.

+-- Both `policy` and `environment` can be deterministic or stochastic.

 ---

 ## Example: RL in a Game